Quantco/glum/docs/tutorials/rossman/fixed_effects_rossman.md

 ).T
 ```

-Note that below, we predict sales for when the stores are open vs. closed separately (as one would expect, sales for days when the stores are closed are 0).
+And let's predict for our test set with the caveat that we will predict 0 for days when the stores are closed!

 ```python
 df.loc[lambda x: x["open"], "predicted_log_sales_baseline"] = baseline_glm.predict(